-5 Signs Your Car’s Air Filter Needs Immediate Replacement
+Signs Your Air Filter Needs Urgent Replacement

-1. Reduced Acceleration and Power
+Reduced Acceleration and Power

 If your car feels sluggish or takes longer to accelerate, it could be due to a dirty air filter.
 The engine needs a proper air-to-fuel ratio to produce power efficiently.
 When the air filter is clogged, the engine struggles to get enough clean air.